-The English Legal System
+The English legal system

 English law has an evolving history dating from the local customs of the Anglo-Saxons, traces of which survived until 1925.
-After the Norman Conquest they grew up, side by side with the Saxon shire courts, the feudal courts of the barons and the ecclesiastical (church) courts.
-From the king’s council developed the royal courts, presided over by professional judges, which gradually absorbed the jurisdictions (legal powers) of the baronial and ecclesiastical courts.
+After the Norman Conquest, they grew up side by side with the Saxon shire courts, the feudal courts of the barons and the ecclesiastical (church) courts.
+From the King’s council developed the royal courts, presided over by professional judges, which gradually absorbed the jurisdictions (legal powers) of the baronial and ecclesiastical courts.

 A unique feature of English law is the doctrine of judicial precedents, whereby the reported decisions of the courts form a binding source of law for future decisions.
-A judge is bound by decisions of courts of superior jurisdiction but not necessarily by those of inferior courts.
+A judge is bound by decisions of courts of superior jurisdiction but not by those of inferior courts.

-Classification of Law
+Classification of law

 Principal areas of non-statutory civil law

-Sources of Law
+Sources of law

 The principal sources of UK law are:

-- Statutes: Legislation from the UK Parliament and devolved parliaments.
+- Statutes: legislation from the UK Parliament and devolved parliaments.

 Statutes originate from Parliament.
-Example: Employment Rights Act 1996.
-Each Act has a chapter number: ERA 1996 is ch.18.
+Example: Equality Act 2010 (EqA 2010).
+Each Act has a chapter number: EqA 2010 is ch15.

 The starting point is usually a green (consultative) paper.
 Draft proposals (a white paper) then follow, before a bill is presented before Parliament.
 Ultimately, after Royal Assent, an Act of Parliament becomes law in the UK.